Physics of radio antennas: Antenna Measurements

 \subsubsection{Reflection Coefficient}

 For an antenna connected with port 1 of a VNA, the reflection coefficient $\Gamma = S11$.
 If it is connected with port 2, then $\Gamma = S22$.
 In general,

 Notice that, in Fig. \ref{fig1}, the reflection coefficient is minimal at $208$ MHz which corresponds to the fundamental frequency at which resonance occurs.
 The second minimum (first harmonic) occurs near $640$ MHz.
-Beyond this frequency, the dipole exhibits some quadrupole behavior.
+Beyond this frequency, the dipole exhibits some quadrupole behavior (four lobes in zenith gain pattern as opposed to two lobes for a dipole; see Fig. \ref{fig8}).